 DECA’s Challenges provide DECA members opportunities to demonstrate the knowledge and skills learned in the classroom through innovative challenges in partnership with several corporate partners.
 Each challenge has a unique focus and specific set of require tasks.

 Demonstrate your digital presentation skills utilizing a Virtual Business simulation in a one- to two-minute digital presentation.
-The topic is up to you.
+The topic is up to you!
 You can talk solely about the strategies you use in the simulation.
 You could discuss real-world business stories and illustrate the stories with sim exercises.
-Or, you could talk about your own life, your knowledge of business and financial literacy, and again utilize a Virtual Business simulation to relate to and illustrate your topic.
-Each presentation needs to include video footage of the member presenting/talking about the topic, but the tools that you utilize to create your digital presentation are up to you.
-Use still images and screenshots of the Virtual Business sims or video captures of the simulations in action.
+Or, you could talk about your own life, your knowledge of business and financial literacy and utilize a Virtual Business simulation to relate to and illustrate your topic.
+The top finalists will deliver a live, digital presentation.2020-2021 Winners

 Previous Winning Videos